Gevrey-Chambertin Champeaux

 Site: located in the north of the Côte de Nuits, Gevrey-Chambertin is world-famous, not only for its superlative Grand Crus, but also for all its other vineyards.
 To the North is Champeaux, a remarkable but not very well-known Premier Cru vineyard, situated at mid-slope and facing due East.

 History & tradition: Gevrey is of course the village where the Grand Cru vineyard Chambertin is located.
-Vines have been cultivated here since 630AD, when a certain Bertin decided to emulate the monks, his neighbors.
+Vines have been cultivated here since 630AD, when a certain Bertin decided to emulate the monks, his neighbours.
 The wine he made turned out to be spectacular - and the rest is history!

 Soil: lean and chalky, with a red-brown cover layer of clayey marl.

-Tasting note by Véronique Boss-Drouhin
+by Véronique Boss-Drouhin

-"Gevrey-Chambertin 1er Cru Champeaux has a sumptuous colour, and on the nose, some delicious aromas of candied cherry and mushroom can be detected.
-The balance between the tannins, the acidity and the velvety texture of the wine reveals the true breed of Champeaux."
+Gevrey-Chambertin Premier Cru Champeaux has a sumptuous colour, and on the nose, some delicious aromas of candied cherry and mushroom can be detected.
+The balance between the tannins, the acidity and the velvety texture of the wine reveals the true breed of Champeaux.

 Vintage